-A Little Bit About Me
+A Little Bit About Us

-I believe that moving our bodies is something to enjoy!
-I also think that exercise is the fastest, most effective way for anyone to feel happy and positive about themselves and their lives.
+We believe that moving our bodies is something to enjoy!
+We also think that exercise is the fastest, most effective way for anyone to feel happy and positive about themselves and their lives.

-My classes, tailored programmes and blog aim to celebrate our bodies and the incredible benefits to our lives and others if we exercise and take care of ourselves.
+Her approach aims to celebrate our bodies and the incredible benefits to our lives and others if we exercise and take care of ourselves.

-Instructor, Pilates Teacher, Run Leader
+Instructor, Pilates Teacher and Run Leader

 As the UK celebrated inspirational sporting achievements in the 2012 Olympics, Amy was spending most of her time either at a desk or tasting cheesecake as the desserts buyer for a major supermarket.
 Her unhealthy lifestyle was making her glum and contributing to back pain, and she desperately missed the dancing and sports she had enjoyed at school and university.

 She decided to make a change and trained as a Level 3 Pilates Matwork Instructor.

 Amy has gained a wealth of experience teaching Matwork Pilates in community and corporate venues, helping hundreds of clients improve their strength, flexibility and postural awareness.
 Amy adapts exercises to suit a range of fitness and experience levels and uses small equipment such as bands, balls and foam rollers to keep sessions varied and challenging.